blockful-io/shutter-staking/docs/staking-architecture.md

 Get a list of stake ids belonging to a keyper.

-### `maxWithdraw(address keyper)`

-Calculates the maximum amount of assets that a keyper can withdraw, which represents the rewards accumulated and not claimed yet.
-This doesn't include unlocked stakes.

--   if the keyper sSHU balance is less or equal than the total locked amount, the function will return 0.

 ## Security Considerations

 -   The contract doesn't use the Ownable2Step pattern due to the 24KB contract